-A condominium, or condo as it's usually called, is a form of residential housing (also commercial and industrial).
-A specified part of a piece of real estate, usually an apartment building or townhouse complex, is individually owned, while the use of the common element, along with its facilities like halls, elevators, heating system and exterior areas, is executed under legal rights associated with the individual ownership and controlled by the association of owners by way of a board of directors that jointly represent ownership of the entire building or complex.
+A condominium - or condo as it's usually called - is a form of residential housing (or commercial or industrial).
+A specified part of a piece of real estate, usually an apartment building or townhouse complex, is individually owned, while the use of the common element, along with its facilities such as halls, elevators, heating system and exterior areas, is executed under legal rights associated with the individual ownership and controlled by the association of owners through a board of directors that jointly represents ownership of the entire building or complex.

 Wow - that's a mouthful.
-Let me simplify that a little bit.
+Let me simplify that a bit.

 Basically, a condominium is a multi-unit dwelling where each unit is individually owned and the common areas are jointly owned by all the unit owners in the building or complex.